My friend Beth offers editing services for books, web sites, reports, articles.

 Property valuations might be good

 You can get the property you're interested in valued before making an offer or going to auction.
-The story here seems to be that independent valuers generally won't differ by much, so paying the hundred or so to get the place valued is a good investment.
-It's not ideal though: the lender's valuation might still come out differently from the one you arranged, but (I'm told) it's likely to be much the same.
+The story here seems to be that independent valuers generally won't differ by much, so paying the three to four hundred to get the place valued is a good investment.
+It's not ideal though: the lender's valuation might still come out differently from the one you arranged.

 It would be nice to be able to have the property valued by the same firm that your lender will use, but you can't do that either: to help prevent collusion, lenders must use a rotation of valuers and won't know in advance which will be picked to perform the valuation.